- Forms

 For some interfaces, it makes sense to not allow the selection of certain dates.
 An example often used is to only make it possible to select banking days, days in the future, or days within the few forthcoming months.

 When designing for efficiency in web application, an area that often gets little attention is the contexts of input.
-On most desktop computers, there are ways of inputting data: via keyboard or mouse.
+On most desktop computers the most common way of inputting data is via keyboard or mouse.
+On mobile devices touch, keyboard and camera are the most common input methods.

 For accommodating text inputs, consider using the Forgiving Format pattern to lessen input errors.

-Use the Good defaults pattern to better data and spelling accuracy on input errors by pre-selecting appropriate dates.
+Use the Good defaults pattern to achiee better data and spelling accuracy on input by pre-selecting appropriate dates.

-What defaults to pre-select depend on the context, but will most often be the current date or time.
-If you however were designing a public transport route planner, you might default the start time to a half hour from now, as most travelers won’t be starting their journey right away when searching for a fare.
+The defaults you pre-select will depend on the context but will most often be the current date or time.
+However, If you were designing a public transport route planner, you might default the start time to a half hour from now, as most travellers won’t be starting their journey right away when searching for a fare.

 If the user is selecting a date range, it is good practice to never let end-date be before the start date.
 That means listening to the start-date for changes and changing the end-date if the start date is set to anything bigger.